kolovos/markingmate/README.md

 When you're done marking, you can export your marks into a CSV file and into individual text files with feedback for every student.

 ## Installation
-* Mac OSX: Download and run the DMG installer (MarkingMate4Mac.dmg) from the [Releases](https://github.com/kolovos/markingmate/releases) page.
+* Mac OSX: Download and run the DMG installer (MarkingMate.dmg) from the [Releases](https://github.com/kolovos/markingmate/releases) page.
-* Windows: Download MarkingMate4Win.zip from the [Releases](https://github.com/kolovos/markingmate/releases) page, extract its contents, and then double-click markingmate.jar
+* Windows/Linux: Download MarkingMate.zip from the [Releases](https://github.com/kolovos/markingmate/releases) page, extract its contents, and then double-click markingmate.jar

 ## File Format
 MarkingMate doesn't provide a user interface for creating students and questions.
 As such you will have to set up your marking file using a text editor (give it any filename/extension you like) and then open it with MarkingMate to do your marking.
 The format is (almost) self-explanatory: